rohanphanse/personal-site/data/projects/art-gallery.md

 **Demo: <a href = "https://rohanphanse.github.io/art-gallery/" target = "_blank">https://rohanphanse.github.io/art-gallery/</a>**

-Learned how to deploy and interact with smart contracts on NEAR thanks to this amazing tutorial: <a href = "https://dacade.org/communities/near/courses/near-101" target = "_blank">https://dacade.org/communities/near/courses/near-101</a>.
+Learned how to deploy and interact with smart contracts on NEAR thanks to this amazing tutorial: <a href = "https://dacade.org/communities/near/courses/near-101" target = "_blank" rel="noreferrer">https://dacade.org/communities/near/courses/near-101</a>.

 ## Features
 * Allow users to upload artworks to NEAR blockchain